Jewish question: Karl Marx – On the Jewish Question

 Karl Marx replied to Bauer in his 1844 essay On the Jewish Question.
 Marx repudiated Bauer's view that the nature of the Jewish religion prevented assimilation by Jews.
 Instead, Marx attacked Bauer's very formulation of the question from "can the Jews become politically emancipated?" as fundamentally masking the nature of political emancipation itself.

 Marx used Bauer's essay as an occasion for his own analysis of liberal rights.
 Marx argued that Bauer was mistaken in his assumption that in a "secular state", religion would no longer play a prominent role in social life.
 As an example, he referred to the pervasiveness of religion in the United States, which, unlike Prussia, had no state religion.
 In Marx's analysis, the "secular state" was not opposed to religion, but rather assumed it.
 The removal of religious or property qualifications for citizenship did not mean the abolition of religion or property, but rather naturalized both and introduced a way of regarding individuals in abstraction from them.
 On this note Marx moved beyond the question of religious freedom to his real concern with Bauer's analysis of "political emancipation."
 Marx concluded that while individuals can be 'politically' free in a secular state, they were still bound to material constraints on freedom by economic inequality, an assumption that would later form the basis of his critiques of capitalism.

 After Marx

 The Jewish Chronicle promoting Herzl's Judenstaat as "a 'solution of the Jewish question.

 Werner Sombart praised Jews for their capitalism and presented the seventeenth–eighteenth century court Jews as integrated and a model for integration.
 By the turn of the twentieth century, the debate was still widely discussed.
-The Dreyfus Affair in France, believed to be evidence of anti-semitism, increased the prominence of this issue.
+The Dreyfus Affair in France, believed to be evidence of antisemitism, increased the prominence of this issue.
 Theodor Herzl proposed the advancement of a separate Jewish state and the Zionist cause.